From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Remarks on counting bits and types

 \subsection{IID processes}

 So far, the statements for Shannon entropy and expected cardinality were mirror-like.
-However, for more specific processes, the analogy between these two functionals is rather as follows: The expected cardinality applies to IID processes in a similar fashion as the Shannon entropy applies to exchangeable Santa Fe processes.
-This analogy will be generalized in Section \ref{secHilberg}.
+However, for more specific processes, the analogy between these two functionals is rather as follows: The expected cardinality applies to IID processes in a similar fashion as the Shannon entropy applies to exchangeable Santa Fe processes (those with an IID narration).
+This analogy will be applied in Appendix \ref{secHilbergSantaFe}.
 Now we consider the expected cardinality for IID processes, being simpler to analyze.
-We notice that the expected cardinality for IID sources enjoys further properties: It is a Hausdorff sequence---a discrete-time analog of a Bernstein function.
+We notice that the expected cardinality for IID sources enjoys further special properties.
+Namely, it is a Hausdorff sequence---a discrete-time analogue of a Bernstein function.
 This observation nicely complements the results by \citet{Karlin67} for IID and Poisson cases.

 The development is as follows. \begin{definition} A sequence $v:\mathbb{N}\cup\klam{0}\to\mathbb{R}$ is called a Hausdorff sequence if $v(t)\ge 0$ and $(-1)^{m+1}\Delta^m v(t)\ge 0$ for all $m\in\mathbb{N}$ and $n\in\mathbb{N}\cup\klam{0}$.
 A sequence $u:\mathbb{N}\cup\klam{0}\to\mathbb{R}$ is called completely alternating if $u(t)=\Delta v(t)$ for a certain Hausdorff sequence $v(t)$.
 We call a sequence $v(t)$ standard if $v(0)=0$ and $\Delta v(0)=1$. \end{definition}